senonoyy/senonoyy/README.md

 - 🎓 Currently a student at Universitas Gadjah Mada
 - 🌱 Always excited to try new things
+- ✨ A strong interest in business and entrepreneurship

 ## 🎨 Hobbies & Fun Stuff
 - 🎮 Gaming & exploring new worlds